Azure/azureml-examples/CONTRIBUTING.md

 - minimal prose
 - minimalist code
-- no azureml-* in user code

-### Testing requirements

-- examples (including notebooks) can be re-run without failing in less than 10 minutes
+- examples and notebooks can be re-run without failing in less than 10 minutes
-- tutorials must be re-run without failing at least daily
+- tutorials can re-run without failing in less than 3 hours
-- `pip install --upgrade -r requirements.txt` remains <60s

-PRs must include necessary changes to any testing to ensure:

-- `run-examples` runs on every push and PR to `main` (with changes to examples) and runs all examples under `examples/`
-- `run-notebooks` runs on every push and PR to `main` (with changes to notebooks) and runs all examples under `notebooks/`
-- `run-tutorial-initials` must be tested at least daily and on PR to `main` (with changes to the tutorial)
-- `cleanup` runs daily and cleans up AML resources for the testing workspace
-- `smoke` runs hourly and on every push and PR to `main` and performs sanity checks

 ### Miscellaneous